IBM-Cloud/terraform-provider-ibm/website/docs/d/compute_image_template.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the image template as it was defined in IBM Cloud Infrastructure (SoftLayer).
 You can find the name in the [IBM Cloud infrastructure customer portal](https://control.softlayer.com) by navigating to **Devices > Manage > Images**.
+* `most_recent` - (Optional, boolean) Ask the provider for the latest version of the image template by selecting the one with the highest identifier with the requested name.

 ## Attribute Reference